mozartfish/mozartfish/README.md

 # Hi!
 I'm Pranav 👋

-I'm a current machine learning student at the KTH Royal Institute of Technology in Stockholm, Sweden.
-I aspire to build tools and platforms that make data and models more accessible and interpretable.
-In particular, I am excited about working at the intersection of machine learning, math, interactive visualization, data science and software engineering to help solve problems across data domains.
+I'm a final year machine learning student at the KTH Royal Institute of Technology in Stockholm, Sweden.
+I am broadly interested in machine learning, systems, visualization, human-ai interaction especially their intersection.
+I'm particuarly interested in how we can use visualization, unsupervised learning and ideas from systems, nlp, information retrieval, and big data processing to find structure and patterns in unstructured datasets.

 Outside of school and work, I love classical music, movies, the outdoors, cooking and meeting new people.

-**Work + Research Interests**: *Machine Learning*, *Information Retrieval*, *Generative Modeling*, *Music Informatics*, *Interactive Visualization*, *Deep Learning*, *Natural Language Processing*, *Image Analysis + Computer Vision*, *Tooling*, *High-Dimensional Data*
+**Work + Research Interests**: *Machine Learning*, *Information Retrieval*, *Generative Modeling*,  *Interactive Visualization*, *Deep Learning*, *Natural Language Processing*, *Tooling*, *High-Dimensional Data*, *Embeddings*

 ## On the web
 💻 **Personal Website:** https://mozartfish.netlify.app/